Charlotte Community Outreach

 Classes are taught by FBI executives, senior special agents, and program managers.
 Potential candidates must be at least 21 years of age, must have no prior felony convictions, must live or work within the jurisdiction of the local FBI field office, and must pass a background check.

-Applications are currently being accepted for the 2015 Citizens Academy in Raleigh, North Carolina.
-The course is scheduled to run January 21, 2015 through February 25, 2015.
-Academy sessions will be held at Wake Technical Community College, Public Safety Education Campus on Wednesday evenings from 6 p.m. to 9 p.m.
-There will also be a Saturday morning firearms and SWAT demonstration on February 28, 2015 (time and place to be determined).
-The final event will be a graduation ceremony at a local restaurant on Tuesday, March 3, 2015 (time and place to be determined).
-The deadline to apply is November 5, 2014.
+Applications are currently being accepted for the 2015 Citizens Academy in Charlotte.
+The course is scheduled to run March 4 through April 29, 2015.
+Academy sessions will be held at the FBI Charlotte Field Office, located at 7915 Microsoft Way in Charlotte, on Wednesday evenings from 6 p.m. to 9:30 p.m.
+There will also be a Saturday morning firearms and SWAT demonstration at the Charlotte Mecklenburg Police Department firearms range (date and time to be determined).
+The deadline to apply is January 9, 2015.

 CREST (Community Relations Executive Seminar Training) Program